RedisLabs/redislabs-docs/content/rs/databases/active-active/causal-consistency-crdb.md

     /rs/databases/active-active/causal-consistency-crdb/,
 ]
 ---
-When you enable Causal Consistency in Active-Active databases, the order of operations on a specific key are maintained across all Active-Active database instances.<!--more-->
+When you enable casual consistency in Active-Active databases, the order of operations on a specific key are maintained across all Active-Active database instances.<!--more-->

 For instance, if operations A and B were applied on the same key and the effect of A was observed by the instance that initiated B before B was applied to the key,